 I won’t go so far as to say that these baked jalapeño poppers are healthy, but they are healthier than their cousins, fried jalapeño poppers!
 I promise you won’t miss the extra calories or the frying and all of the mess that goes along with it.

-Besides jalapeños and bacon, the only other ingredients you will need are for the filling: cream cheese, sharp cheddar cheese, parmesan cheese, and dry ranch salad dressing.
+Besides jalapeños and bacon, the only other ingredients you will need include cream cheese, sharp cheddar cheese, parmesan cheese, and a package of dry ranch salad dressing.

 Slice the jalapeño peppers in half lengthwise.